-211 Introduction to Gerontology 3 credit hours Offered spring semester.
-Three hours lecture and discussion a week.
+211 Introduction to Gerontology 3 credit hours

 A general course, which provides an overall perspective of the field of gerontology.
 In addition to examining population trends and demographic information, the course examines the process of aging from psychological and sociological points of view.
 A first course in the study of the elderly in our social system.